 When it comes to keywords, it is no secret that millions of digital agencies are creating monster traffic to websites and conversions too.
 How?
-They capitalize on the use of keywords and buyer behaviors.
+They capitalize on the use of keywords and buyer behaviors and improve traffic to your website.

 The chances are you have a website that you sell products or services.
 In which case, you would be wise to find a trustworthy SEO agency to work with.
 But you should also take steps yourself to understand keywords.